Paul Thompson

 Time international, T.V. is pap,

-There’s always bigger issues than the biggest hard rap - we still try
+There’s always bigger issues than the biggest hard rap - we still

 But we’re financially gagged,